digidemlab/digidemlab.github.io/en/services.md

     - title: Process design
       icon: /assets/images/icon-process.svg
       items:
-        - text: Design of a step-by-step modell with instructions for every phase.
+        - text: Design of a step-by-step model with instructions for every phase.
         - text: Getting support for the methods from relevant decision makers.
         - text: Workshops for key people from staff and the local community.
     - title: Technical development